This policy (v3.1) was last updated, with any changes from the previous version coming into effect, on the 1st March 2021.

 We are Smidsy Ltd (otherwise known as Beryl).
 This policy sets out how we, and our partners in other schemes within the Beryl Network, work to protect your data and respect your privacy.

-This Privacy Notice sets out how Beryl processes your personal data when using our site and app.
-We encourage and recommend that you read it in full.
+We encourage and recommend that you read this policy in full.
 We also understand that people have busy lives however, and so wanted to help you by providing a brief overview of how and why we process your personal data.

-In general, we will only collect the personal data that we need from you to offer you our services.
+In general, we and our partners will only collect the personal data that we need so we can provide you with the full range of our services.
 For example, in order to hire one of our bicycles we will need your name and payment information.
-We will also need to monitor when you collect and drop-off a bike and the location of the bike.
+We will also need to monitor when you collect and drop-off a vehicle and the location of the vehicle.

 Ultimately, we aim to only process your personal data where it is necessary and we will always keep your personal data secure.
 Your enjoyment of our services is our primary concern.

 If you have any questions regarding this Privacy Notice or our privacy practices, please contact us by email via firstname.lastname@example.org or by writing to Beryl, The Green House, 244-254 Cambridge Heath Road, London, E2 9DA.
 Alternatively, you can call us at 0203 3003 5044.